-All presentations to analysts are sent to the Spanish National Securities Market Commission beforehand so that they may be consulted by the markets on its website.
+All presentations to analysts are sent to the Spanish CNMV beforehand so that they may be consulted by the markets on its website.
 The presentations are also posted immediately on the Company website.

-The Company has an Investor Relations Department reporting to the Directorate-General of Administration and Finance the main purpose of which is to act as a channel for communications with financial professionals and to handle inquiries from investors.
+The main purpose of the Investor Relations Department, which reports to the Company's Directorate-General of Administration and Finance, is to act as a channel for communications with financial professionals and institutional investors, and to handle their inquiries.